Brinsky/LFSR-Stream-Cipher-Kit/README.md

         .setIndexFromOne() // For individual attacks, we will specify registers with one-based indexing .setKnownKeystream(knownKeystream)
         .setTestStatistic(Attack.SIEGENTHALER_STATISTIC)
-        .setCutoff(1000); // Fill groups with scores less than 1000 in magnitude will be discarded
+        .setCutoff(1000); // Groups of fills with scores less than 1000 in magnitude will be discarded

 /* First, we attack x3 and x4 simultaneously */